morvencao/kube-envoy-xds/sample/README.md

 	* RDS updates related to the newly added listeners must arrive in the end.
 	* Stale CDS clusters and related EDS endpoints (ones no longer being referenced) can then be removed.

-*ADS*
+#### Aggregated Discovery Services (ADS)
-a single management server, via a single gRPC stream, to deliver all API updates
+It's challenging to provide the guarantees on sequencing to avoid traffic drop when management servers are distributed.
+ADS allow a single management server, via a single gRPC stream, to deliver all API updates.
+This provides the ability to carefully sequence updates to avoid traffic drop.
+With ADS, a single stream is used with multiple independent `DiscoveryRequest/DiscoveryResponse` sequences multiplexed via the type URL.
+For any given type URL, the above sequencing of `DiscoveryRequest` and `DiscoveryResponse` messages applies.

 ### Links: